rtortora/pg-migrations/README.md

 Nota Bene: You should probably just use [node-pg-migrate](https://github.com/salsita/node-pg-migrate) instead.

+All migrations are run in a transaction.
+If any fail, it rolls the transaction back, and stops what it's doing.

+pg-migrations uses advisory locks to ensure that multiple instances of your app won't run the same migrations at the same time (for multi-server deployments).
+That being said, it's not super tested.

 ## Installation

 For these installation steps, I'm assuming you're using yarn and ES2015+ with async/await and import/export.